Skip to main content

 3. Click Save (bottom-right).

-4. Your empty Playbook Template will appear.
+4. An empty Playbook Template will appear.

 Understanding and Configuring the Playbook Template